abhishek-kumar-code/Redfish_Public/Specification.md

 ~~~

 The client sending the session login request should save the "session auth token" and the hyperlink returned in the Location header.
-The "session auth token" is used to authentication subsequent requests by setting the Request Header "X-Auth-Token with the "Session Auth Token" received from the login POST.
+The "session auth token" is used to authentication subsequent requests by setting the Request Header "X-Auth-Token with the "session auth token" received from the login POST.
 The client will later use the hyperlink that was returned in the Location header of the POST to logout or terminate the session.

 Note that the "session ID" and "session auth token" are different.
 The session ID uniquely identifies the session resource and is returned with the response data as well as the last segment of the Location header hyperlink.